ShunSakurai/asana-navigator/README.md

 - By doing so, I can implement features seamlessly using the same classes/CSS used by Asana.
 This involves a lot of "Inspect" actions on Asana task pages.
 - I'd like to make all tools I create be customizable to each user's preference.
 Therefore, I'll create an options page where users can switch features on/off.

+## Privacy policy and terms of use

+We don't store your data.
+We physically can't.
+(Borrowed part from [here](https://github.com/amitg87/asana-chrome-plugin/wiki/Privacy-policy))
+I try my best to maintain the quality and safety of this extension, but please use it at your own risk.
+The author doesn't take any responsibility for any damage caused by use of this extension.

 ## Feedback and contribution

 I'd love to hear from users and developers.